Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 This category is to showcase brand experiences beyond traditional advertising – work that truly brought a brand or product to life and interacted with a specific audience to achieve desired objectives should be entered.
 It may include a re-invented product demo, re-imagined pop-up, or a “brick and mortar” retail overhaul; it may have created a new game, an alternate or virtual reality experience, or an interactive/immersive film experience that effectively showcases a new product or brand personality.
 Award winners will show how the brand is reaching out to their audiences to establish meaningful relationships, memorable, engaging experiences, and unique connections.
 Entrants must address how the experiential marketing related back to the overall brand strategy.
 Judges will expect to understand the ‘participation’ in the experience as a core factor.

-This is an award for smaller, new, or emerging brands that are making inroads against big, established leaders, taking on “sleeping giants,” or moving into a new product/service field beyond their current category and set of competitors to tackle a dominant leader.
+This is an award for smaller brands, or new/emerging brands that are less than five years old making inroads against big, established leaders, taking on “sleeping giants,” beyond their current category and set of competitors to tackle a dominant leader.
 Entrants must detail the business challenge, the competitive landscape, and how the business succeeded despite the odds.
-Define your competitive landscape, including the market difference between the David and Goliath to demonstrate why the brand was a David.
-Note: Judges will deduct from the case without sufficient proof that the submitting brand is a David in the situation.
+Define your competitive landscape, including the market difference between the David and Goliath to demonstrate why the brand was a Traditional David.
+Note: Judges will deduct from the case without sufficient proof that the submitting brand is a Traditional David.

 Renaissance: This is an award for rebirth efforts.
 To enter your brand must have experienced a downturn of several years and a period of at least six months of upturn sales.
 The effort being entered needs to have been the driver of renaissance, perhaps via re-positioning or an alternative strategic approach.
 Entrants must detail the business challenge, the situation of the brand, the competitive landscape and how the effort succeeded.